Everything You Need To Know About Student Credit Cards

 What is a student credit card?

-A credit card allows you to borrow money from your bank in order to make purchases.
-First, the credit card provider will establish a credit limit, which is also known as a credit line.
-The credit limit is the maximum amount of money that you are able to borrow at one time.
-You can then use your credit card at gas stations, restaurants, shops, and more.
+A credit card allows you to borrow money from a bank or credit card company in order to make purchases.
+Once you’re approved, the credit card provider will establish a credit limit, which is the maximum amount of money that you are able to borrow at one time.
+You can then use your credit card to make purchases at grocery stores, gas stations, restaurants, shops, and more.

 Why should I get a credit card in college?

 If you’re a college student, you know that expenses can pop up any time.
-From a pricey textbook to an unexpected evening out with your friends, you never know when you’re going to have to pay for something.
-Having a credit card can ensure you are prepared for every expense without having to carry cash with you on campus.
-Besides making your wallet a little lighter, there are many other reasons to get a credit card in college.
+From a last-minute textbook to a surprise pizza night with your friends, you never know when you’re going to have to pay for something.
+Besides convenience, here are some other reasons to get a credit card in college:

 1. You’ll build credit

-Credit can play a huge role in your life, so college is a great time to start building it.
-Your credit score indicates to lenders your creditworthiness, or how responsible you are with managing credit.
-For this reason, it’s crucial to begin establishing a good payment history sooner rather than later.
-Using your credit card for routine payments during the school year, like your monthly streaming service charge or an online textbook subscription, can help boost your credit score.
+Credit can play a major role in your life, so college is a great time to start building it.
+Your credit score shows lenders how responsible you are with managing credit, and payment history is a big part of that score.
+Credit scores are calculated based on information in your credit report from major credit bureaus, such as Equifax, Experian, and TransUnion.
+Using your credit card for small, regular expenses during the school year, like streaming services or textbooks, and paying on time each month can help boost your credit score.
+Good credit makes it easier to qualify for loans, get better interest rates, and receive a credit line increase in the future.

 2. You’ll have payment flexibility